Heliot Ramos: 2024

 Ramos was optioned to Triple–A Sacramento to begin the 2024 season.
 In 30 games with the River Cats, he hit .296/.388/.565 with 8 home runs, 23 runs, and 21 RBIs.
 The Giants promoted Ramos to the major leagues once again on May 8, 2024, when Jorge Soler was placed on the 10-day injury list.

 Ramos was selected to the 2024 MLB All-Star Game for the National League as a backup.
 At the time of his selection, he was hitting .299/.370/.517 with 12 home runs and 41 RBIs.
 He is the first homegrown Giants outfielder to make the All-Star game since Chili Davis in 1986.

 On September 15, 2024, Ramos hit a ninth-inning, game-tying home run against Robert Suárez of the San Diego Padres, directly into McCovey Cove.
 This was the first "splash hit" by a right-handed batter in Oracle Park's 25-year history.
 The Giants lost the game 4–3 in 10 innings.

 2025

-On April 27, 2025 Ramos came up to lead off in the bottom of the 9th in a 2-2 game against the Texas Rangers.
+On April 27, 2025, Ramos came up to lead off in the bottom of the 9th in a 2-2 game against the Texas Rangers.
 He hit a slow chopper which was fielded by Texas Rangers pitcher Luke Jackson.
 Jackson then proceeded to throw the ball away allowing Ramos to advance to third.
 The ball would be thrown away again leading Ramos to walk the game off with a "Little League home run".

+New York Yankees

+On August 3, 2026, the Giants traded Ramos to the New York Yankees in exchange for Henry Lalane and Kaeden Kent.